Orcomp/Orc.CollectionValidator/README.md

 	var validator =  new CollectionValidator<MyType>().chained.validations.here();
 	var results = validator.Validate(myCollectionHere)

-You can test your results for success or failure via the
+You can test your results via the

 	results.IsValid